 Riverwoods was a popular recreational area along the Des Plaines River in the 1920s.
 Incorporated in 1959, the village remains committed to preserving the woodlands’ natural beauty for generations to come.

-Homes in Riverwoods include a significant number of mid-century modern homes.
+Homes in Riverwoods include a significant number of ranches and mid-century modern homes.
 More than 40 homes were designed by Edward Humrich, a notable “prairie modernist” architect.

 The village is located at Deerfield Road between Route 21 and I-94, providing easy access to downtown Chicago and O’Hare International Airport.
 Nearby Deerfield provides Metra service to Chicago.